 Dose-response and relative-potency assay software

-CSV and Excel imports Linear, 4PL, and 5PL models Exclusion reasons Settings saved with results PDF reports
+CSV import Restricted 4PL model Exclusion reasons Settings retained with results PDF reports

 Example analysis / RP-0421 Settings saved